-Any infrastructure improvements, possibly requiring above ground network installations, must be sympathetically located, designed to integrate into the landscape and not be in or near to open landscapes.
+Above ground network installations must be sympathetically located and designed to integrate into the landscape.

 7. Infrastructure

 All development has the potential to impact on the environment and place pressure on local infrastructure and services.
 It is recognised that the planning system should be used to ensure that new development contributes positively to the local environment and helps to mitigate against any adverse impacts on infrastructure.